 The Bojangles Entertainment Complex, including the box office, will be closed until further notice.
 The following events have been postponed, canceled or suspended at this time.

-- WICKED (rescheduled - new dates TBD)
+- WICKED (rescheduled - September 8 - October 3)

 - Charlotte Checkers hockey games (suspended)

 - Sesame Street Live!
 Make Your Magic (canceled)